 When you hear her speak, she exudes a palpable desire to savor the people in her life.
-It may be time with her husband, two children, friends or colleagues—but clearly, she is someone who wants to connect, remember and commemorate both the special and the everyday slices of life.
+It may be time with her husband, two children, friends or colleagues, but clearly, she is someone who wants to connect, remember and commemorate both the special and the everyday slices of life.

-In recognition of each important milestone, Kayleigh and her husband C.D. have an important ritual they practice.
+In recognition of each important milestone, Kayleigh and her husband, C.D. have an important ritual they practice.
 With every promotion or successful verdict (C.D. is a lawyer by trade), the busy pair sets aside time to grab a drink or share a meal.
 Even after fourteen years together, they remain a steady source of encouragement for each other.

 Those chronicling their lives online can often be accused of presenting a fabricated version of themselves.
-Everything they present to the world is uncommonly polished, missing the messy imperfections that make up the majority of existence.
+Everything they present to the world is polished, missing the messy imperfections that make up the majority of existence.
 This is not the case with Ms. Longo.

-No doubt this trait has benefitted her in the professional and personal sphere—she wants to find common ground and discover a solution that works for everyone.
+No doubt this trait has benefitted her in the professional and personal sphere.
+Kayleigh wants to find common ground and discover a solution that works for everyone.